Sweet Potato Pie with Pecan Topping

 - 2 Tbsp granulated white sugar (can reduce to 1 Tbsp if you want less sugar)

 - 1 cup pecans (110g), half of them roughly chopped, the other half whole

-1 If you are making the pie crust from scratch, make the pie dough at least an hour in advance of making the pie.
+1 Make the pie dough: If you are making the pie crust from scratch, make the pie dough at least an hour in advance of making the pie.
 To make the dough, put the flour, sugar, and salt in a food processor and pulse a couple of times to blend.

 Add half of the butter and pulse several times.
 Add the rest of the butter and pulse several more times, until the butter pieces are not bigger than the size of a pea.

 Add 2 Tbsp of ice water and pulse a couple of times.
 Add another Tbsp, and maybe just a teaspoon more if needed, and pulse, just enough so that the dough holds together when you pinch it with your fingers.

 Empty the food processor bowl onto a clean surface and gather the dough into your hands and form a ball.
 Flatten to a smooth disk about 6 inches wide.
 Wrap tightly in plastic wrap and chill for 1 hour.

 2 Bake the sweet potatoes: Pierce the sweet potatoes with the tines of a fork in several places.

 Put on a foil lined baking sheet and bake in a 350°F oven for 1 hour, or until cooked through and soft.

 Remove the sweet potatoes from oven when done and let cool.